buddhist-uni/buddhist-uni.github.io/_content/excerpts/responses-to-state-control_shi-zhiru.md

 ---
-title: "Buddhist Reponses to State Control of Religion in China at the Century's Turn"
+title: "Buddhist Responses to State Control of Religion in China at the Century's Turn"
 authors:
  - shi-zhiru
 editor: "Carmen Meinhert and Hans-Bernd Zöllner"